BG6LH/qrz-bio-page/README.md

 The cloud location is based on the last letter of your call sign.
 In the example above, e.g. XX1ABC, the letter "**c**" is the last letter of the callsign and is the prefix used to locate your callsign's QRZ cloud folder.
 Note that the both the prefix ('**c**' in the example above) AND your call sign **must be in lower case**.
 The file name (e.g. 'MyBackground.jpg') can be upper, lower, or mixed case.

+---

+## Preliminary Summary of Bio Page's Compatibility

+Quoted from GAI's analysis, the compatibility rules for the QRZ bio embedded page can be summarized as follows:

+- **Document Type & Formatting:**
+  - The embedded page is strictly XHTML 1.0 Strict.
+  - Custom content must comply with XHTML syntax rules (properly closed tags, quoted attributes, etc.).

+- **Viewport & Responsiveness:**
+  - The embedded page itself does not define a viewport meta tag; the viewport settings are controlled by the parent QRZ page.
+  - Custom content should be designed to adapt to the iframe’s dimensions and external responsive rules.

+- **Content Insertion:**
+  - Custom HTML must be injected into predefined containers (such as the `biodata` div) without disrupting the existing DOM structure.
+  - Scripts and inline event handlers are not allowed as per QRZ’s content policy.

+- **Image & Link Handling:**
+  - Images should use lazy loading attributes (`data-loading="lazy"` and `data-src`) to align with the existing lazy loading mechanism.
+  - Links are automatically assigned a `target="_top"` attribute to ensure they open in the top-level window.

+- **Browser Compatibility:**
+  - The embedded page is generated dynamically using JavaScript and jQuery, ensuring proper rendering across major browsers.
+  - Firefox-specific scroll adjustments are implemented to maintain consistent navigation behavior.

+When designing iframe-based bio content, ensure that all HTML is **XHTML 1.0 Strict compliant**, script-free, and inserted within the designated `biodata` container.
+Additionally, leverage the existing lazy loading and link-handling mechanisms to maintain compatibility with the QRZ bio page structure.